cypress-io/cypress-grep/README.md

 Note 2: the `grepFilterSpecs` option is only compatible with the positive `grep` and `grepTags` options, not with the negative "!..." filter.

+Note 3: if there are no files remaining after filtering, the plugin prints a warning and leaves all files unchanged to avoid the test runner erroring with "No specs found".

 **Tip:** you can set this environment variable in the `cypress.json` file to enable it by default and skip using the environment variable:

 ```json